The Ultimate Journey – Learn Shanghainese at LTL

 In the common two character vocabularies, the first character has its original tone, but the second one changes to high-to-high.

-This pattern of tones changing is called ‘tone sandhi’ according to very legit sources (and in linguistics).
+Specifically, this pattern of tones changing is called ‘tone sandhi’ according to very legit sources (and in linguistics).

 Who Speaks Shanghainese?

-People that can only speak Shanghainese is limited to the older generation in Shanghai.
+Generally, people only speak Shanghainese is limited to the older generation in Shanghai.

 The rest of the time, it’s pretty much only spoken within families with roots in Shanghai.